o3-shop/tinymce-editor-documentation/source/User/Installation/Update.md

 vendor/bin/oe-console oe:module:deactivate o3-tinymce-editor
 ```

-Alternatively you can deactivate the module in the Shop Admin at 'Extensions' -> 'Modules'.
-Select the module and deactivate it in the tab 'Overview'.
+Alternatively you can deactivate the module in the Shop Admin at *Extensions -> Modules*.
+Select the module and deactivate it in the tab *Overview*.

 ```{note}
 Every time the module is activated or deactivated the module does empty the files in the shop's tmp directory.'